affinity-team/slate/source/includes/_opps.md

 `opportunities` and `next_page_token`. `opportunities` contains an array of opportunity resources.
 The value of `next_page_token` should be sent as the query parameter `page_token` in another request to retrieve the next page of results.
-While paginating through results each request must have identical query parameters other than the changing `page_token`, otherwise an `Invalid page_token variable` error will be returned.
+While paginating through results, each request must have identical query parameters other than the changing `page_token`.
+Otherwise, an `Invalid page_token variable` error will be returned.

 The absence of a `next_page_token` indicates that all the records have been fetched, though its presence does not necessarily indicate that there are _more_ resources to be